E-commerce

 Google’s contribution to the visibility of benefits

-Google now makes it possible to better represent certain merchant loyalty programs in its ecosystem, and to document these programs with structured data MemberProgram.
+Google now makes it possible to better represent certain merchant loyalty programs in its ecosystem, and to document these programs with the structured data MemberProgram.
 This shows that e-commerce can connect acquisition, conversion, and loyalty on the same digital foundation.

 The limitation to keep in mind

 A loyalty program does not make up for a poor experience.
-But e-commerce makes this program easier to operate, measure, and improve, which makes it a real retention lever when the foundation is sound.
+But e-commerce makes this program easier to operate, measure, and improve, which makes it a real retention lever when the foundation is solid.

-Online support reduces friction that destroys loyalty
+Online support reduces the friction that undermines loyalty

 Why this changes the relationship